Draft Downtown Concept Plan Available for Review

 Recently, a second well-attended workshop was held where area residents were shown a presentation of the history and background of Mission Plaza, its current condition and possible improvement and expansion opportunities.
 Additionally, the community was engaged in reviewing concept design alternatives based on previous public input and had the opportunity to provide more valuable feedback.

-The next steps in the plan's development are to present its options and community feedback to the different official forums such as the Planning Commission and the Parks and Recreation, Architectural Review and Cultural Heritage Committees.
+The next steps in the plan's development are to present its options and community feedback to the different official forums such as the Planning Commission (PC) and the Parks and Recreation Commission (PRC), Architectural Review Commission (ARC) and Cultural Heritage Committee (CHC).
+You are invited to attend:

 The presentation and design concept alternatives are available online for review: